kerimoyle/libcellml-tutorials/howto/snippets/snippet_auto_ids.rst

       auto parser = libcellml::Parser::create();
       auto model = parser->parseModel(inString);

-      // Create a Printer to serialse the model back to a string, but
+      // Create a Printer to serialise the model back to a string, but
       // use the option to create automatic ids. auto printer = libcellml::Printer::create();
       auto outString = printer->printModel(model, true);